 To get the best results with the least amount of potential woes, use the recommended color for the primer.
 If you are an experimenter at heart and want to see what different colors look like over different bases, then read the next section before trying this at home.

 A matte primer works well.
 Some folks prefer a primer with a gloss finish, but it is not required to get a good-looking paint job.

 Management recommends matte Badger Stynylrez for airbrush work.
 For those without an airbrush, a good quality rattle can primer designed for use with miniatures, such as Army Painter, works well.
 Take a look at these posts for more information on white and black primers.

-Our metallic paints work fairly independent of base color, so putting them over something besides black will not surprise you.
-The finished product may just not be as intense over a lighter colored base.
+Our metallic paints work fairly independently of base color, so putting them over something besides black will not surprise you.
+The finished product may just not be as intense over a lighter-colored base.
 Please note though, that painting something dark like Cool Ranch or People Eater over white takes some patience to get even coverage.

-As with everything in life, there are a few exception, metallic paint wise, where the recommendation for primer is white.
+As with everything in life, there are a few exceptions, metallic paint-wise, where the recommendation for primer is white.
 These are Meredith’s pastels (Taro, Yuzu, Momo, Maguro, Sakura, and Matcha).